The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: Discussion

-Since typically $\beta \sim -2$, $\tilde\tau_{T,\pm}$ in the thick regime scales as a fairly high power ($\sim 6$) of the ratio $\Gamma_{\gamma\gamma,{\rm min}}(E_c)/\Gamma_{\gamma\gamma,{\rm max}}(E_c)$, so even if $\Gamma_{\gamma\gamma,{\rm min}}(E_c)$ exceeds $\Gamma_{\gamma\gamma,{\rm max}}(E_c)$ only by a factor of a few one might already have $\tilde\tau_{T,\pm}\gtrsim 10^2$, which would modify the spectrum, decrease the radiative efficiency due to adiabatic losses, and wash away much of the temporal variability, as photons must diffuse out of the emission region on a diffusion time larger than the dynamical time.
+Since typically $\beta \sim -2$, $\tilde\tau_{T,\pm}$ in the thick regime scales as a fairly high power ($\sim 6$) of the ratio $\Gamma_{\gamma\gamma,{\rm min}}(E_c)/\Gamma_{\gamma\gamma,{\rm max}}(E_c)$, so even if $\Gamma_{\gamma\gamma,{\rm min}}(E_c)$ exceeds $\Gamma_{\gamma\gamma,{\rm max}}(E_c)$ only by a factor of a few one might already have $\tilde\tau_{T,\pm}\gtrsim 10^2$.
+In this case, the spectrum is modified due to Compton scattering by cold pairs, which also brings the cutoff energy below $E_{sa}$ \citep{GG17}.
+In addition, large $\tilde\tau_{T,\pm}$ decreases the radiative efficiency due to adiabatic losses and washes away much of the temporal variability, as photons must diffuse out of the emission region on a diffusion time larger than the dynamical time.
 On the other hand, in this regime pair annihilation can become important, and the expansion of the emitting region also dilutes its opacity and causes a non-isotropic photon distribution in the comoving frame, which further suppresses pair production.
-These effects will be explored in detail in another work (Gill \& Granot in prep.).

 Altogether the results for the LF and cutoff energy in the two regimes discussed above can be summarized by \be \Gamma \approx \min\left[\Gamma_{\gamma\gamma,{\rm min}}(E_c),\,\Gamma_{\gamma\gamma,{\rm max}}(E_c)\right]\ . \ee \be E_c \approx \max\left[E_{sa}(\Gamma),E_1(\Gamma)\right]\ . \ee